udpcachefix/wfiles/README.md

+# Files OLD (folder)
+Basically, something to ignore.
+Just a old backed up collection.

+# BCD Edit
+1. bcdedit /deletevalue useplatformclock
+Change: Deletes the value for useplatformclock from the boot configuration.
+Effect: This setting typically determines whether the system should use the platform clock (the hardware timer).
+Removing it allows the system to use the default timer instead, which may improve performance in certain scenarios.

+3. bcdedit /set disabledynamictick yes
+Change: Enables the disabledynamictick setting.
+Effect: This prevents the system from dynamically adjusting the timer tick rate based on workload.
+Disabling dynamic ticks can reduce latency and improve performance for time-sensitive applications but might lead to increased power consumption.

+5. bcdedit /set useplatformtick yes
+Change: Forces the use of the platform clock as the timer for the system.
+Effect: This can enhance timing accuracy, especially in virtualized environments, but might negatively affect performance in certain situations compared to other timer options.

+7. bcdedit /timeout 2
+Change: Sets the boot manager timeout to 2 seconds.
+Effect: This reduces the time that the boot menu is displayed.
+If you have multiple operating systems installed, the menu will appear for only 2 seconds before booting the default OS.
+This is useful for speeding up the boot process if you don’t need to select an OS frequently.

+9. bcdedit /set nx optout
+Change: Sets the Data Execution Prevention (DEP) feature to opt-out.
+Effect: DEP helps prevent malicious code from executing in certain regions of memory.
+Setting it to opt-out can lead to decreased security, as it may allow more types of executable code to run.

+11. bcdedit /set bootux disabled
+Change: Disables the boot user experience (boot UX).
+Effect: This change removes graphical elements and animations during boot, leading to a more straightforward and potentially faster boot process.

+13. bcdedit /set bootmenupolicy standard
+Change: Sets the boot menu policy to standard mode.
+Effect: This enables the classic boot menu rather than the newer graphical one.
+It may be faster and use fewer resources.

+15. bcdedit /set hypervisorlaunchtype off
+Change: Disables the hypervisor from launching.
+Effect: If you’re not using virtualization (e.g., Hyper-V), this can help improve system performance by preventing the overhead associated with the hypervisor.

+17. bcdedit /set tpmbootentropy ForceDisable
+Change: Disables the TPM (Trusted Platform Module) boot entropy.
+Effect: This setting relates to how secure boot keys are generated.
+Disabling this might reduce security features related to boot integrity.

+19. bcdedit /set quietboot yes
+Change: Enables quiet boot mode.
+Effect: This suppresses boot messages and graphical elements during startup, providing a cleaner boot experience.
+It might slightly improve boot speed.

+21. powercfg -h off
+Change: Disables the hibernation feature.
+Effect: This will turn off hibernation, which can save disk space by removing the hiberfil.sys file used to store the system state during hibernation.
+This can also slightly improve boot time since the system will not need to load from hibernation.

+Summary
+Overall, these settings are aimed at optimizing boot performance and reducing latency, potentially at the cost of some security and graphical enhancements.
+They may be particularly useful in scenarios where speed and responsiveness are prioritized, such as on gaming or performance-focused systems.
+However, it's essential to consider the trade-offs, especially regarding security features like DEP and TPM.

+# RAM Split Threshold allocation
+The script adjusts how the Windows operating system allocates memory to system services based on the available RAM.
+By modifying the SvcHostSplitThresholdInKB value, the script ensures that services are better distributed across multiple processes, improving performance and reliability as the system's available memory increases.

 # Windows 10 "1709-BTM.reg" & "1709-RIPPER.reg"
 BTM is the safer and recommended version.
 RIPPER will - yes will! - break a lot of things.
 Make sure you know what you're doing and have a few fixed at hand before applying.